• Skip to primary navigation

 • If the taste is too bitter, add pineapple, orange, or banana

-• Natural sweeteners like honey and pure maple syrup work great in smoothies
+• Natural sweeteners, like raw honey, dates, and pure maple syrup work great in smoothies

-• Avocado can add creaminess to a smoothie, not to mention a load of nutrition
+• Avocado can add creaminess to a smoothie

 • The riper the banana, the sweeter the shake